ZipCPU/sdspi/rtl/README.md

     2) Returns ACK/NAK tokens following a received frame.
 3) Activates the "busy" line (i.e. lowers D[0]) while operations are ongoing.

   - [SDSDMA](sdslave/sdsdma.v) - The DMA wrapper.
 This is (primarily) a high level module containing several sub-components beneath it.
+These subcomponents are identical to the similar ones for the [SDIO DMA](sddma.v).
+    As such, AXI components exist.

     - [SDTFRVALUE](sdslave/sdtfrvalue.v) - Used to move a single word of data from one clock domain to another.
 Specifically, used to move the DMA control signals to and from the SD clock domain and the system clock domain.
     - [SDDMA_RXGEARS](sddma_rxgears.v) massages incoming data to the size of a full bus word, in preparation for (bus-word sized) the FIFO.
     - [SDDMA_TXGEARS](sddma_txgears.v) massages incoming data from the size of a bus word back down to the 32b size used by the transmit frame component.
     - [SDDMA_MM2S](sddma_mm2s.v) reads data from memory, to feed the gearboxes and then return data via the SDIO channel to the host.
 This forms the beginning of the DEV2HOST return path.
+[SDAX_MM2S](sdio/sdax_mm2s.v) contains the AXI version of this DMA.
     - [SDDMA_S2MM](sddma_s2mm.v) takes data from the SDIO interface (via the RX Gears, asynchronous FIFO, and then the synchronous FIFO) and writes it to the bus.
 This forms the end of the HOST2DEV data path.
+[SDAX_S2MM](sdio/sdax_s2mm.v) contains the AXI version of this (otherwise Wishbone) DMA component.
     - [AFIFO](afifo.v), an asynchronous FIFO, for moving data between the SD clock domain and the system (bus) clock domain.
 All asynchronous FIFO operations are on full bus-word sized data words.
     - [SDFIFO](sdfifo.v), a basic synchronous data FIFO.
 This is required by the Wishbone MM2S component, and it guarantees that no data will be requested of the bus unless there's a place to put it.
 When used by the S2MM DMA, it helps to guarantee that no bus operation takes place unless there's sufficient data to warrant a transfer.